 Best practices before you list your home.

-Selling your house is an exciting step for either gaining on an investment or moving to a new home.
+Selling your house can be either an exciting step or can add quite an amount of stress.
+Exciting from the fact of gaining financial value on an investment or selling moving to a new home.
+Or it could be stressful from the fact that you’re worried about the things to do around the house to ensure its ready for sale.
 The worst and most annoying part of this process for the vendor is failing a building and pest inspection and losing interest from the prospected purchaser.
 Failing a building and pest inspection can have an impact on further clients.

 Below are some simple Tips for Preparing Your House For Sale provided by our Licenced Builders and Pest Inspectors to help you get the most out of your sale.